How to get started in self-publishing: easy beginner steps

 Simple as that.

 “I don’t care if you burned out, did it work?”
-Got a thought like this going through your mind right now?

 I’m not ashamed to admit, I didn’t earn anything financially.
 (I mean look at those statistics, 16 sales over almost 2 years), but it was such a powerful learning experience that even though I cringe reading them now, I still keep them as a reminder of how far I have come.